 The fact that written feedback has been given within the submitted file and within the rubric should be foregrounded--it should be made highly visible to the students checking their grades.
 That feedback is part of the learning process.
 It is essential for students to read that feedback in order to improve their work.
 If they don't know it is there, what is the point?

 Don't force users to guess and hunt for feedback.
 They won't do it.
 Make it obvious that the feedback has been given by putting some kind of big symbol or message next to the assignment doc (or by displaying the assignment by default so students can see that margin comments etc have been embedded in the file) and also by automatically displaying the rubric WITH the written feedback already visible.
 Don't make the students click in three hundred different places to get all their feedback for a single assignment.
 Please.

 | Comments from Instructure|

-In April this year we announced 12 priorities that we committed to developing as part of the “Khaki” project.
+In April 2017 we announced priorities that we committed to developing as part of the “Khaki” project.
 You will find this idea linked to priority #3 Student Crocodoc Feedback View in Khaki 2017: Priorities & Related Ideas.

-So, while this idea is not in development (which is why the stage has not been changed from radar), it is going through the development process.
+So, while this idea is not in development (which is why the stage has not been changed), it is going through the development process.
 Follow this idea to receive updates when they are available.